Skip to content

 Updated concatenated assets not loading as expected

-It is possible for built assets and concatenation to cause short-term brokenness in CSS and/or JS when combined with full page caching.
+It is possible for built assets and concatenation to cause short-term brokenness in CSS and/or JavaScript when combined with full page caching.

 Because previously concatenated bundles are cached at the edge, newly deployed changes will usually reference a new bundle, while existing cached pages will reference an old one.
 If either needs to be reconstructed due to a cache miss, the enqueued files must still be available on the server – the URL contains the filenames (usually compressed).